Matt Williams

 Senior Staff Writer

-Matt Williams is a writer, photographer, and filmmaker, currently residing outside of Nashville, TN.
+Matt Williams is a writer, photographer, and filmmaker currently residing near Dayton, Ohio, where he attends school, majoring in English Language Arts and Political Science.
 He is passionate about the science, art, and history of photography.
 He is a fan of Paul Newman, Ingmar Bergman films, rare and unique lenses, fruit (not raspberries), and telling people on the Internet they’re wrong.
 Some of his favorite photographers are Saul Leiter, Berenice Abbott, Gregory Crewdson, Edward Weston, Imogen Cunningham, and William Eggleston.
-Someday he’d like to work for Zeiss or Leica and promises to learn German if that happens.
+Someday, he’d like to work for Zeiss or Leica and promises to learn German if that happens.
 He is working on several photo projects and might finish them someday.

 Articles by Matt Williams